Posted on 7 Comments

 There’s this scene in the sitcom “Castle”, where Castle and Beckett mention to his mother that they were working on the guest list for the wedding, expecting her to suggest how they reduce it.
 In the blink of an eye, she rushes off to bring out her own guest list for the wedding!

 Don’t be startled if you find the same thing happen in your case!
-Many couples are faced with the tough decision of saying no to guests that they simply cannot have at their wedding.
+Many couples are faced with the tough decision of saying no to guests that they cannot have at their wedding.
 If parents are paying, or if friends are pushovers who must invite people on their behalf, the situation is anything but pleasant.

 We suggest that you be honest when you tell your parents, relatives or friends why it simply isn’t feasible to have any more guests than you have planned.
-Since your parents will anyway be inviting at least a few people, give them a specific number beforehand.
+Since your parents will anyway be inviting at least a few people, please give them a specific number beforehand.
 They can then prioritize who goes on the list and who can be left out.
 Make your mind up about how far you can stretch with any extra additions, and make sure you stick to it.
 After all, your wedding is all about having the people who matter the most to you.
 It is not about having a huge party where you hardly know half the faces there, or is it?

 #6 Planning your bridesmaid’s dress budget

 One of the reasons many women dread being asked to be a bridesmaid, is the financial burden that comes along with it.
 Let’s face it, bridesmaids have to pay for a dress that they may not like at all, pay for the accessories, spend on the bachelorette, bridal shower and gift for the bride.
 All this will take a chunk out of their savings.
-It is worse if they are still in college or have their own financial constraints.
+It is worse if they are still in college or have their financial constraints.

 A good friend would also consider easing their financial burden by paying for the bridesmaid accessories or hair and makeup.
 Now, if you have been a bridesmaid at all these girls’ weddings previously, and they weren’t half as considerate, we think it is up to you to decide how to handle the situation.
-Honestly, it wouldn’t be wrong if you kept their expenses similar to what you had to incur, if this is the case.
+It wouldn’t be wrong if you kept their expenses similar to what you had to incur if this is the case.
 Else, think of what you can do to help out, maybe make use of sales and discounts or keep your dress selection reasonable so they do not begrudge you for your choices later.

 #7 Talk money with your parents or in-laws

 You think you’ve heard your parents mention sometime in the past, that they’ve put aside a certain amount for your wedding expenses.
-But, do you ask for it once you are engaged and planning the wedding?
+But do you ask for it once you are engaged and planning the wedding?
 Is it appropriate to bring up the topic?
-Well, it’s mom and dad, and if you are certain there’s money set aside for you, it shouldn’t be wrong to confirm, so you can plan the wedding accordingly.
+Well, it’s mom and dad, and if you are certain there’s money set aside for you, it shouldn’t be wrong to confirm so you can plan the wedding accordingly.

 If there is no talk about the money at all, you can either ask them what happened to the fund they put aside (that is, if you are sure they have), or ask them if they could help and you could repay it later.

-To help you with everything you possibly need for your wedding, including your wedding dress, attire for your wedding party, accessories, décor, cakes and even flowers, visit us at Best for Bride.
+To help you with everything you need for your wedding, including your wedding dress, attire for your wedding party, accessories, décor, cakes and even flowers, visit us at Best for Bride.
 We have everything you need.

 Posted on 4 Comments

 Traditional wedding planning was based on rules and even more rules.
 Luckily, we aren’t bound by endless customs and traditions when planning our wedding today.
-While it isn’t wise to toss all the rules, beliefs and wedding etiquette aside, there are few that can be ignored so we can realize our vision of the perfect wedding.
+While it isn’t wise to toss all the rules, beliefs and wedding etiquette aside, few can be ignored so we can realize our vision of the perfect wedding.

 So, what are they?
 Let us find out.